facebook/docusaurus/website/community/5-release-process.md

 ## Public API surface {#public-api-surface}

-Docusaurus commits to respect Semantic Versioning.
+Docusaurus commits to respecting Semantic Versioning.
 This means that whenever changes occur in Docusaurus public APIs and break backward compatibility, we will increment the `major` version number.

 :::tip